MicrosoftDocs/VBA-Docs/outlook/Concepts/Getting-Started/support-for-keeping-add-ins-enabled.md

 >
 > - The add-in cannot be loaded.
 >
-> In these cases, the cause of the crash or the loading failure need to be fixed together with the add-in owner.
+> In these cases, the cause of the crash or the loading failure needs to be fixed together with the add-in owner.

 ## System administrator control over add-ins